Kirk McCarty: Baltimore Orioles

-On July 6, 2022, McCarty was claimed off waivers by the Baltimore Orioles and optioned to the Triple-A Norfolk Tides.
-He was designated for assignment on July 12, 2022 without making an appearance for the Orioles.
+On July 6, 2022, McCarty was claimed off waivers by the Baltimore Orioles.
+He made one start for the Triple–A Norfolk Tides, allowing three runs on five hits with two strikeouts in four innings of work.
+On July 12, McCarty was designated for assignment following the waiver claim of Louis Head.

 Cleveland Guardians (second stint)

 On July 14, 2022, McCarty was claimed off waivers by the Cleveland Guardians.
-McCarty was designated for assignment once more on November 15, 2022, and subsequently released on November 17, 2022.
+On July 26, McCarty earned his first career win after tossing four scoreless innings of relief against the Boston Red Sox.
+In 13 total appearances for Cleveland, he compiled a 4-3 record and 4.54 ERA with 26 strikeouts across 37 2/3 innings pitched.
+McCarty was designated for assignment once more on November 15, and subsequently released on November 17.